Vitalik335/parser_dataset/README.md

 BeautifulSoup / Scrapy – For static HTML scraping

-Selenium – For dynamic content scraping
+Selenium – For scraping React-based websites with dynamic content

 Requests – To fetch web pages